How to Rebrand Your Business and Domain Name

 Consider your audience, market, and competition

-It would help if you thoroughly evaluated how your rebranding would affect your existing audience (customers) and standing against competitors in the market.
+Take time to evaluate how your rebranding would affect your existing audience (customers) and standing against competitors in the market.
 Ensure you research to validate if your rebranding reasons are appropriate.

 How would your customers react to an unfamiliar brand name?
 Is there intense brand competition in your industry?
 These are good questions to ask before initiating any rebrand.
 You must be sure that the direction of your rebrand matches what customers want.